A debate is rising on whether the old platitude No UI is the best UI is good or bad. I’ll tell you who is right: no one.

 The canonical example is airplane cockpits.
 Pilots are control freaks.
 People may die if it takes 12 clicks to dig down to the nth level advanced control panel to change a setting.

 Of course a designer could design a radically simpler design: The MegaGenius AutoPilot.
-Just one toggle switch you turn on to fly, and it uses it’s psychic power module to instantly recognize where everyone wants to go, plans the trip, cooks dinner, clears details with the tower, and takes off, while playing a music playlist perfectly tuned to your mood and destination.
+It would have just one button you turn on to fly, and it uses it’s psychic power module to instantly recognize where everyone wants to go, plans the trip, cooks dinner, clears details with the tower, and takes off, while playing a music playlist perfectly tuned to the mood of the passengers and their destination.
 Now anyone can fly a plane (to the great sadness of the airline pilot’s union).

 Is this better than the cockpit design with 4000 levers?
 It depends.